Glossary

 Air -to- Air Heat Pump

-A heat pump that uses air as the medium for both heat source and heat load (heat sink).
+A heat pump that uses air as the medium for both heat source and heat load (heat output).
 It extracts energy from the air outside and distributes it indoors using a fan.
 It can also be used in reverse to cool the building.

 Air -to- Water Heat Pump